melvin2504/Detecting-the-difficulty-level-of-French-texts/README.md

 **You can also train some GPT's model and give them a bit of money ;)**

+**Click on this beautiful Camembert to see our project's video on Youtube**

 [![Watch the Video](images/thumbnail.jpg)](https://www.youtube.com/watch?v=lDoErfLFzWc "Watch the Video")